Juliette Peirce: Illnesses and Juliette's widowhood

 Peirce suffered from his late teens through the rest of his life with an ailment then known as "facial neuralgia" which would today be diagnosed as trigeminal neuralgia, a chronic, intensely painful condition against which he self-medicated with drugs such as morphine, cocaine, and alcohol.
 His mental and physical illnesses worsened with time, and he suffered numerous breakdowns over the course of his life, rendering him increasingly unreliable.
 His earnings from temporary posts, lectures and articles dwindled, until he and Juliette lived in poverty.
 At his death he had more than 100,000 pages of unpublished writing.
 Juliette sold these to Harvard and Victor Lenzen was responsible for relocating them there.

-In her later years, Juliette was described as increasingly frail.
-She contracted, and eventually died of, tuberculosis.
-When Peirce died in 1914, Juliette was left destitute and alone.
-She lived another twenty years, dedicated to bringing Peirce and his ideas the recognition she believed they deserved.
+In her later years, Juliette was described as increasingly frail and eventually died of tuberculosis.
+After Peirce's death in 1914, she was left destitute and alone.
+She lived for another twenty years, devoting herself to securing recognition for Peirce and his ideas.
+She died in Milford, Pennsylvania.
 An obituary in Science described her as a "gracious lady" who "lived and passed away...in the distinction of her devotion."

 In popular culture

-Pierce-Arrow, by Susan Howe, New Directions, 1999, consists of an essay and poems focusing on Charles and his wife Juliette.
+Pierce-Arrow by Susan Howe (1999) consists of an essay and poems focusing on Charles and his wife Juliette.
 The spelling of the title is correct, referring to the old motor car company, as well as punning for example on the Peirce arrow ("$\downarrow$"), logical symbol for "neither...nor...".